M-A-Edwards/PIR/README.md

 # Expected Empirical Results (10k Steps)

-Based on our 3-seed study (included in the paper), you should observe:
+Based on our paper, you should observe the below in the metrics file for the log directory:

 | Metric                 | Baseline (`λ = 0`) | PIR (`λ = 1.0`) |
 | ---------------------- | ------------------ | --------------- |